 Babyproofing doors is important so that babies can’t get into certain rooms or get their fingers jammed in doors.

 To babyproof doors, you can install door knob covers, which are rounded, plastic covers that are too hard for babies to squeeze in order to turn the knobs.

 You can also use a door strap, which will keep babies out of a room but allow small pets in.

 If young children pick up a heavy object, they could drop it and break it or, worse, hurt themselves.

-A major part of a babyproof checklist is putting away heavy objects that could injure a child.
+A major part of a babyproof checklist is putting away heavy objects that could injure your child.
 These objects could go in a closet or another room.
 It doesn’t matter where they go, as long as they are out of baby’s reach.

 Install Latches on Drawers

 One key part of babyproofing a home is to make sure that children can’t get into drawers and cabinets where dangerous objects like knives are stored.

 Parents have a few options for babyproofing cabinets and drawers.
 You can use slide locks for double door cabinets, which tie adjacent knobs together.
 Or, you might opt for magnetic locks, which go in drawers and cabinets and require a key to unlock them.